StatistikStadtZuerich/ld-pipeline/README.md

 Before you begin, ensure you have the following installed and configured:

-- Python 3.6 or higher
+- Python 3.6 or higher, development is done with python 3.10
-- Access to a Microsoft SQL Server Database (HDB)
-- An installed and configured RDF database

 ### Installation